Donald-Chow/japan-ski-resort-api/README.md

 # Japan Ski Resort API documentation

 The Japan Ski Resort API provide important information about ski resorts in Japan for skiers and snowboarders.

 ## Base URL

 The base URL of the API is `http://localhost:3000/api/v1/resorts`

 ## GET all resorts

 To get the list of all Japan ski reosrts use base URL `GET http://localhost:3000/api/v1/resorts`

-This will give you the JSON file of all the resort currently in the database:
+This will give you the JSON of all the resort currently in the database:

 ```
 [
     {